For the CNU Community

 An emergency procurement is an occurrence of a serious and urgent nature that demands immediate action.
 Emergency procurements are used to protect personal safety or property.
 To the maximum extent possible, emergency procurements should be competed and negotiated.
 Vendor qualifications should be checked and verification of insurance coverage, if applicable, information on warranty offered, and any other data pertinent to the procurement.
 A written determination is to be approved by the Office of Procurement Services indicating the nature of the emergency, the reason for selection of the particular contractor and to be included in the procurement file.
 The Office of Procurement Services will enter the order into eVA with the signed emergency determination.

 The Commonwealth of Virginia has set the requirement to purchase certain commodities from mandatory sources.
 If you desire to purchase these items through another source, you must first obtain a release in writing from the mandatory source supplier prior to the placement of the order.

 VCE - Virginia Correctional Enterprises

-VCE is the mandatory source for office furniture, seating, binders, printing, embroidery, clothing, textiles and shoes.
+VCE is the mandatory source for office furniture, seating, wood and metal case goods, printing, banners/signs, embroidery, clothing, textiles, shoes/boots, document management services, optical, license tags, janatorial products, and braille services.
 Contact VCE at (800) 823-2823 for a complete list of goods and services.
 All orders must be placed directly to VCE through eVA by the requesting department.
 Business card orders can only be placed by the Office of Procurement Services, do not contact VCE for business card orders.